FMint-SDE: A Multimodal Foundation Model for Accelerating Numerical Simulation of SDEs via Error Correction: Numerical experiments

 \subsection{Performance on SDEs with different behaviors under different parameter coefficients}

 Different parameter ranges for the same dynamical system may lead to qualitatively different behaviors due to bifurcations or stochastic resonance.
-Simulations with large time steps can easily lead to significant deviations from the true trajectories and may overlook critical system behaviors.
-To further evaluate the robustness of FMint-SDE, we test the model on systems that exhibit distinct dynamical behaviors under different parameter settings.
-The stability and trajectories of these systems vary substantially as the coefficients change, allowing us to assess whether the model can maintain stable performance across such variations.
-Specifically, we present numerical results of FMint-SDE on stochastic differential equations with different parameter coefficients, including the Duffing oscillator, the predator–prey system, and the stochastic Lorenz system.
+Simulations with large time steps may result in significant deviations from the true trajectories and may overlook critical system behaviors. { To evaluate robustness, we test FMint-SDE on systems whose dynamics vary significantly under different parameter settings.
+These variations alter stability and trajectory behavior, allowing us to assess performance consistency.
+We report results on parameterized versions of the Duffing oscillator \eqref{eq:Duffing}, the stochastic Lorenz system, and the predator–prey system \eqref{eq:predator-prey}.}